 - sports or recreational structures

-Loss of rent as a result of the property being so damaged by one of the perils mentioned below that the premises becomes untenantable.
+Loss of rent as a result of the property being so damaged by one of the perils mentioned below that the premises become untenantable.
 Loss of rent is limited to 25% of the sum insured.
-In other words, if your building is insured for R1, 000, 000 (and that the replacement value is also R1, 000, 000!…Don’t say I didn’t warn you about ‘averaging’) then your cover under this section is limited to R250, 000!
+In other words, if your building is insured for R1, 000, 000 (and that the replacement value is also R1,000,000!…don’t say I didn’t warn you about ‘averaging’) then your coverage under this section is limited to R250,000!

 Legal liability as landlord for any damages which result in the accidental death or bodily injury/illness of any person or the accidental loss or physical damage to tangible property occurring on the landlord’s property (There are exceptions to what exactly is covered under liability and you need to study your schedule for these).
 Liability cover is limited to R1, 000, 000!

 When would I be able to claim under this type of insurance?